 Sizes: S-XXXL | Fabric: GORE-TEX | Colours: 1

 We get sent absolutely tons of gloves to test and spend a lot of time riding round in odd pairs to figure out which work best for which conditions.
-The pick of the gloves we choose to use when conditions are absolutely evil tend to be very specific though.
+The pick of the gloves we choose to use when conditions are absolutely evil tends to be very specific though.
 That means it’s a big credit to Gore that its lighter-weight Gore-Tex gloves have always been a go-to pair for the wettest, windiest rides.

 As they’re a full Gore-Tex fabric they actually keep water out for a decent amount of time, even in the heaviest rain, and the adjustable cuff reduces draughts and sleeve leak.
 They breathe really well and dry relatively fast from inside out too, and they stay far more comfortable for longer than any other ‘waterproof’ glove we’ve used.